Responsibility to protect: Secretary-General reports

-In January 2009, UN Secretary-General Ban Ki-moon released UN Secretariat's first comprehensive report on the R2P, called Implementing the Responsibility to Protect.
-His report led to a debate in the General Assembly in July 2009 and the first time since 2005 that the General Assembly had come together to discuss the R2P.
-Ninety-four member states spoke.
-Most supported the R2P principle, although some important concerns were voiced.
-They discussed how to implement the R2P in crisis situations around the world.
-The debate highlighted the need for regional organizations like the African Union to play a strong role in implementing R2P; the need for stronger early warning mechanisms in the UN; and the need to clarify the roles UN bodies would play in implementing R2P.
+In January 2009, UN Secretary-General Ban Ki-moon released the UN Secretariat's first comprehensive report on the R2P, called Implementing the Responsibility to Protect.
+His report led to a debate in the General Assembly in July 2009, the first time since 2005 that the General Assembly had met to discuss the R2P.
+A total of 94 member states spoke.
+Most states supported the R2P principle, although some important concerns were voiced.
+The states discussed how to implement the R2P in crises around the world.
+The debate highlighted three needs: strengthening the role of regional organizations, such as the African Union, in implementing R2P; strengthening early warning mechanisms in the UN; and clarifying the roles that UN bodies would play in implementing R2P.

-One outcome of the debate was the first resolution referencing R2P adopted by the General Assembly.
-The Resolution (A/RES/63/308) showed that the international community had not forgotten about the concept of the R2P and it decided "to continue its consideration of the responsibility to protect".
+An outcome of the debate was the first resolution referencing R2P that was adopted by the General Assembly.
+This resolution (A/RES/63/308) showed that the international community remembered the concept of the R2P, and it decided "to continue its consideration of the responsibility to protect".

-In subsequent years, the Secretary-General would release a new report, followed by another debate in the General Assembly.
+In subsequent years, the Secretary-General released a new report, followed by another debate in the General Assembly.